mostmojo/log/log-2.md

 **Today's Progress**

-• Looping through data structures as objects requires a key/value pair.
+• Looping through data structures as dictionaries (objects) requires a key/value pair.
 By using method `.items()` on object, errors are prevented.

 ```
 world = {